Don't Stop Movin' (Livin' Joy album)

 Don't Stop Movin' is the debut album by the Italian electronic music group Livin' Joy, released on 28 October 1996.
 The album's first single, "Dreamer", was released in 1994 and features Janice Robinson on lead vocals.
 The song peaked at number one on the UK Singles Chart and US Dance chart.

 Following the release of "Dreamer", Janice Robinson left the group, and was replaced by new lead vocalist Tameko Star.
-With Star, the group released several additional singles, including the title track "Don't Stop Movin'", which reached number 5 on the UK Singles Chart.
+With Star, the group released several additional singles, including the title track "Don't Stop Movin'", which peaked at number 5 on the UK Singles Chart and spent seven weeks in the top 10.
 Further singles were "Follow the Rules", "Where Can I Find Love", and "Deep in You".
-Don't Stop Movin also includes a version of "Dreamer" with new vocals by Star.
+The Don't Stop Movin album also includes a new version of "Dreamer" with Star on vocals.

 Don't Stop Movin album received generally mixed reviews from music critics.
 However, the album only charted on the UK Albums Chart for two weeks, peaking at number 41.